Fortunatusmokaya/dreadedbot/README.md

 👈 Just tap the link
 Am a 🇰🇪

-Another regards to my lovely queen Rael oyugi much love my queen 👑 for all the support you have made and the trust i love you 😘 so much 💋💕
+Another regards to my lovely queen Rael oyugi much love my queen 👑 for all the support you have made and the trust i love you 😘 so much 💋💕 You gave the time i needed to do this

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/Kanambp/dreadedbot)

 ## FOR TERMUX/UBUNTU/SSH USER